GoogleChromeLabs/sw-precache/README.md

 thread as soon as the service worker is installed.
-You should be judicious in what you list in the `dynamicUrlToDependencies` and `staticFileGlobs` options, since listing files that are non-essential (large images that are not shown on every page, for instance) will result in browsers downloading more data then is strictly necessary.
+You should be judicious in what you list in the `dynamicUrlToDependencies` and `staticFileGlobs` options, since listing files that are non-essential (large images that are not shown on every page, for instance) will result in browsers downloading more data than is strictly necessary.

 - Precaching doesn't make sense for all types of resources (see the previous point).
 Other caching strategies, like those outlined in the [Offline Cookbook](https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/), can be used in